arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 >
 > Happy shopping!

-University of Queensland?
+Queensland University of Technology?
 Why would they send me anything?
 Where is that even?
 Australia right?
 That's the other side of the world!
 Looks like spam!

 It did look pretty good for spam, so I took a second look.
 And a very close third look, and then I decided it wasn't spam.